IPSHA is recognised as the leading independent primary school voice, connecting with and advocating for school leaders.

-On the national political stage, IPSHA has a voice of influence as a member of peak educational bodies including APPA and Principals Australia Institute.
+On the national political stage, IPSHA has a voice of influence as a member of peak educational bodies such as APPA.
 The Association also fosters close links with independent school associations in New Zealand, the United Kingdom, the United States of America and International Confederation of Principals.
 IPSHA aspires to empower independent primary school leaders to achieve excellence in the broad education of children.

 - To promote the unique nature and diversity of independent primary schools.

 - To provide collegial support for members.